 A person on Original Medicare with the same risk could develop a serious health condition because they don’t have the same benefits.

 If you join a zero-premium plan, you’ll still have to pay your Part B monthly premium.
-The average monthly premium was $148.50 in 2021.
+The average monthly premium is $170.10 in 2022.